Globski/alx-higher_level_programming/0x06-python-classes/README.md

    ```
 3. Run the main files to test the implementation.
 4. You can instantiate the classes as needed and utilize their methods to perform operations related to squares and linked lists.

+## Additional Notes

+- **Why Python programming is awesome**: Python is loved for its simplicity, readability, and versatility, making it suitable for beginners and experts alike.

+- **What is OOP**: Object-Oriented Programming (OOP) is a programming paradigm that uses objects and classes to structure code, enabling better organization and reusability.

+- **“First-class everything”**: This principle means that in Python, functions and objects can be passed around as values, allowing for flexible and dynamic programming.

+- **What is a class**: A class is a blueprint for creating objects that defines attributes and methods, encapsulating related data and behavior.

+- **What is an object and an instance**: An object is a specific realization of a class, while an instance refers to the created object that belongs to a particular class.

+- **Difference between a class and an object/instance**: A class is a template for creating objects, whereas an object (or instance) is a concrete representation of that class with its own unique data.

+- **What is an attribute**: An attribute is a variable that belongs to an object or class, representing data associated with that object or class.

+- **Public, protected, and private attributes**:
+  - **Public attributes** are accessible from outside the class.
+  - **Protected attributes** are intended for internal use and should not be accessed from outside the class hierarchy.
+  - **Private attributes** are prefixed with double underscores and are not accessible outside the class.

+- **What is self**: `self` is a reference to the current instance of a class, allowing access to its attributes and methods.

+- **What is a method**: A method is a function defined within a class that operates on the instance of that class.

+- **What is the special `__init__` method and how to use it**: The `__init__` method is a constructor that initializes a new object’s attributes when it is created.

+- **Data Abstraction, Data Encapsulation, and Information Hiding**:
+  - **Data Abstraction** refers to hiding complex implementation details and showing only the essential features of an object.
+  - **Data Encapsulation** involves bundling data and methods that operate on that data within a class.
+  - **Information Hiding** prevents access to certain details of an object to protect its integrity.

+- **What is a property**: A property is a special kind of attribute that allows you to customize access to an instance variable using getter and setter methods.

+- **Difference between an attribute and a property in Python**: An attribute is a direct variable associated with an object, while a property uses methods to get or set the value of an attribute.

+- **Pythonic way to write getters and setters**: Use the `@property` decorator for getters and `@<property_name>.setter` for setters, providing a clean interface for attribute access.

+- **How to dynamically create arbitrary new attributes for existing instances of a class**: You can assign new attributes to an instance by directly setting them using dot notation, like `instance.new_attr = value`.

+- **How to bind attributes to objects and classes**: You can bind attributes to objects using dot notation and to classes by defining them within the class body.

+- **What is the `__dict__` of a class and/or instance**: The `__dict__` attribute is a dictionary that contains all the attributes (and their values) for a class or instance.

+- **How does Python find the attributes of an object or class**: Python searches for attributes in the object's `__dict__` first, then in its class, and continues up the inheritance hierarchy if not found.

+- **How to use the `getattr` function**: The `getattr` function retrieves an attribute from an object by name, allowing you to access attributes dynamically.

 ## Tasks